reframejs/reframe/readme.md

 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 We teach modern web development and clarify how to decide crucial aspects of your stack.
 (REST, GraphQL, or RPC?
 Redux or stateful components?
 Interactive views or plain old HTML?
 Server-side rendering/routing or client-side rendering/routing?
 Etc.) **(Work-in-progress)**
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Built with a rock-solid yet flexible fundation (we elaborate in the "Zero-LOC Framework" section bellow).
+Built with a rock-solid yet flexible fundation.
+(We elaborate bellow at "Zero-LOC Framework".)
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Simplicity is our thing.
 We believe it's possible to have a modern & simple stack.